-Hemangiosarcoma in Dogs Clinical Oncology Service Ryan Veterinary Hospital of the University of Pennsylvania
+Ryan Veterinary Hospital of the University of Pennsylvania

 Hemangiosarcoma is a malignant cancer that originates from the cells that comprise blood vessels (endothelial cells).
 Some breeds of dogs, such as Golden Retrievers and German shepherds, are predisposed to developing this disease, and the most common sites of origin include the spleen, right auricle/atrium of the heart, and subcutaneous tissue below the skin.
-Unfortunately, hemangiosarcoma is a very aggressive type of cancer which tends to metastasize (spread) to intra-abdominal organs and the lungs, which makes the long-term prognosis poor for most dogs with this cancer type.
+Unfortunately, hemangiosarcoma is a very aggressive type of cancer which tends to metastasize (spread) to intraabdominal organs and the lungs, which makes the long-term prognosis poor for most dogs with this disease.

 The standard of care for splenic hemangiosarcomas that have not yet metastasized to the lungs consists of surgery to remove the measurable (bulky or visible) disease followed by chemotherapy to delay the progression of metastatic disease.
-The average survival time with this combination of treatments is 6-8 months, versus a couple of months with surgery alone.
+The average survival time with this combination of treatments is 4-6 months, versus about 2-3 months with surgery alone.
 For patients who do have distant metastasis to the lungs at the time of diagnosis, surgery may not be recommended, although chemotherapy may be an option to attempt to slow progression of metastatic disease and maintain a good quality of life.